hello-robot/stretch_tutorials/stretch_body/tutorial_collision_avoidance.md

 We see in the [API](https://github.com/hello-robot/stretch_body/blob/master/body/stretch_body/lift.py), the value of `None` is used to designated no soft limit.

-It is possible that when setting the Soft Motion Limit that the joints current position is outside of the specified range.
+It is possible that when setting the Soft Motion Limit that the joint's current position is outside of the specified range.
 In this case, the joint will move to the nearest soft limit so as to comply with the limits.
 This can be demonstrated by:

 ```python
 import stretch_body.robot as robot